 “As far as I know, this is the first time magnetic resonance signals have been obtained from elements within nanocrystals,” says Bar-Shir.
 “We started with an impossible idea and took it all the way to demonstrating its effectiveness in living tissue.”

-Yeda Research and Development, the technology transfer arm of the Weizmann Institute of Science, is working with Bar-Shir’s lab to develop advanced versions of the calcium fluoride tracers for commercial use.
+Yeda Research and Development, the technology transfer arm of the Weizmann Institute of Science, has filed a patent application and is working with Bar-Shir’s lab to develop advanced versions of the calcium fluoride tracers for commercial use.

 Dr. Amnon Bar-Shir’s research is supported by the Moross Integrated Cancer Center; the Helen and Martin Kimmel Center for Molecular Design; the Ilse Katz Institute for Material Sciences and Magnetic Resonance Research; and the Lord Sieff of Brimpton Memorial Fund.
 Dr. Bar-Shir is the incumbent of the Helen and Milton A. Kimmelman Career Development Chair.